atharva-navani/sketches-to-images-generation/README.md

 Contributions are welcome!
 Please feel free to submit a pull request with any improvements or additional features.

+## Limitations:

+1. **Limited Dataset**: The performance of the model may be limited by the availability and diversity of the dataset used for training.
+A larger and more diverse dataset could potentially improve the quality of generated photos.

+2. **GPU Computation Power**: The computational demands of training deep learning models, especially GANs, can be substantial.
+Limited GPU computational power may result in longer training times or may even restrict the size and complexity of the model that can be trained effectively.

+3. **Hardware Incompetency**: Inadequate hardware infrastructure, including CPU, GPU, and memory resources, may constrain the scalability and efficiency of training the model.

+4. **Artistic Interpretation**: While the model aims to generate realistic photos from sketches, it may lack the artistic intuition and context understanding that human artists possess.
+Thus, generated photos may not always perfectly reflect the intended interpretation of the sketches.

+### Additional Considerations:

+5. **Subjective Quality Evaluation**: Evaluating the quality of generated photos is inherently subjective and may vary depending on individual preferences and perspectives.
+Objective metrics may not always capture the nuanced aspects of image quality.

+## Future Scope:

+1. **Police Sketches for Recognizing Suspects**: The model could be extended for generating realistic images from police sketches, aiding law enforcement agencies in identifying and apprehending suspects more effectively.

+2. **Tracking Cybercriminals**: By generating realistic images from digital sketches or descriptions of cybercriminals, the model could assist in tracking and apprehending individuals involved in cybercrimes, such as hacking or online fraud.

+3. **Artistic Collaboration**: Beyond practical applications, the model could facilitate artistic collaboration by generating photorealistic images from conceptual sketches, enabling artists to visualize their ideas more vividly and efficiently.

+4. **Fashion and Design Industry**: In the fashion and design industry, the model could be utilized to quickly prototype and visualize design concepts, accelerating the creative process and reducing the time-to-market for new products.

+5. **Medical Imaging**: Extending the model to generate realistic medical images from diagnostic sketches or descriptions could aid medical professionals in visualizing patient conditions and treatment plans more intuitively.
 ## References
 https://www.researchgate.net/publication/362481944_Sketch_to_Image_Using_Generative_Adversarial_Networks_GAN
 https://www.researchgate.net/publication/268079622_Conditional_Generative_Adversarial_Nets